junhe1979/DalitzPlot.jl/doc/qBSE.md

 where $\bar{q}=\frac{1}{2W}\sqrt{[W^2-(m_1+m_2)^2][W^2-(m_1-m_2)^2]}$.
 The indices $i, j, k$ is for discrete momentum values, independent helicities, and coupled channels.

-The propagator is calculated in `function fProp(k, kv, w, wv, Ec, Np, CH, IH, Dimo)`
+The propagator is calculated in `qBSE.fProp` which is an internal function.

 The default dimension is $[G] = 1$.
 Recalling that a factor of $2m$ should be included if a constituent particle is a fermion, we have $[G] = \text{GeV}^{n_f} \to [V] = [M] = \text{GeV}^{-n_f}$, with $n_f$ being the number of fermions.
 Therefore, under our convention where $\bar{u}u = 1$, the dimension of the potential must satisfy the above requirements.
 This criterion can be employed to verify the consistency of the Lagrangian and the derived potential.